BSidesSF/bsidessf.github.io/privacy.md

 Certain pages on our site may set other third party cookies.
 For example, we may embed content, such as maps, from another site that sets a cookie.
 While we try to minimize these third party cookies, we can’t always control what cookies this third party content sets.

-## Conference Registration - TicketSpice
+## Conference Registration - RegFox

-BSidesSF via its provider Webconnex LLC ("TicketSpice") and their partners collects the following information in order to facilitate your purchase of ticket(s) and other conference merchandise:
+BSidesSF via its provider Webconnex LLC ("RegFox") and their partners collects the following information in order to facilitate your purchase of ticket(s) and other conference merchandise:

 * Name